 Mrs. Property Solutions, on the other hand, combines social proof with third-party trust signals, pulling feedback from various channels, including BBB Reviews, Facebook, Google, and Yelp.
 Furthermore, the brand uploads video testimonials to its reviews page.
 And it includes screenshots of messages from satisfied customers, proving just how dedicated it is to providing the absolute best possible experience.

 According to Baymard, as many as 49% of people quit the checkout process because of extra costs.
 Additionally, 17% abandon their carts because they can’t see or calculate the total order cost up-front.

 It’s easy to conclude that one way to boost conversions on business websites is to adopt more transparent pricing policies.

 The most basic way to do this is to be upfront about extra costs like shipping.
 You can use a website banner to inform users about any fees they need to expect when purchasing from your brand.
-That way, you’re minimizing the chances of there being any unpleasant surprises down the road.
+That way, you’re minimizing the chances of unpleasant surprises down the road.

 5. Complicated checkout process

 If there’s one thing consumer psychology has taught us, it’s that, when making purchases, people want the experience to be as seamless as possible.

 First and foremost, they don’t want to create an account with a brand to order a $10 or $20 item.
 Statista found that almost one-quarter of consumers will give up on a purchase if forced to create an account.

 Moreover, consumers don’t want to give away private data like their email address or phone number just so they qualify for the “privilege” of owning an item.